On the Robustness of Bayesian Neural Networks to Adversarial Attacks: Empirical Results

 \section{Empirical Results}

 In this section we empirically investigate our theoretical findings on different BNNs.
-We train a variety of BNNs on the MNIST and Fashion MNIST \citep{xiao2017fashion} datasets, and evaluate their posterior distributions using HMC and VI approximate inference methods.
-In Section \ref{sec:ExpGradient}, we experimentally verify the validity of the zero-averaging property of gradients implied by Theorem \ref{thm:main}, and discuss its implications on the behaviours of FGSM and PGD attacks on BNNs in Section \ref{Sec:ExpAttacks}.
+We train a variety of BNNs on the MNIST and Fashion MNIST \citep{xiao2017fashion} datasets {(using their standard 60k/10k train-test split)}, and evaluate their posterior distributions using HMC and VI approximate inference methods. { Details on the architectural and training hyperparameters used throughout the current section are listed in table form in Appendix Section \ref{sec:hyper_params}.
+In Section \ref{sec:ExperimentalGPtoBNN}, we empirically validate the theoretical results of Section \ref{sec:adv_robustness_bayesian_averaging} on a synthetic regression dataset on which we have access to the data manifold.} In Section \ref{sec:ExpGradient}, we focus on image classification tasks and experimentally verify the validity of the zero-averaging property of gradients implied by the {theoretical results discussed in Section \ref{sec:adv_robustness_bayesian_averaging}}, and discuss its implications on the behaviours of FGSM and PGD attacks on BNNs in Section \ref{Sec:ExpAttacks}.
 In Section \ref{sec:ExpRobustnessAccuracyTradeoff} we analyse the relationship between robustness and accuracy on thousands of different NN architectures, comparing the results obtained by Bayesian and by deterministic training.
-Further, in Section \ref{sec:non_gradient_attacks} we investigate the robustness of BNNs on a gradient-free adversarial attack \citep{athalye2018obfuscated}.
-Details on the experimental settings and BNN training parameters can be found in Appendix \ref{sec:training_hyperparams}.
+Further, in Section \ref{sec:non_gradient_attacks} we investigate the robustness of BNNs on a gradient-free adversarial attack \citep{athalye2018obfuscated}. { Experiments were performed with anNVIDIA 2080Ti GPU on a machine with 20-core Intel Core Xeon 6230 and 256GB of RAM.} {